UbiquityRobotics/learn/support/mcb_pinouts_leds_and_user_power.md

 #### &uarr;[top](https://ubiquityrobotics.github.io/learn/)

-# Master Control Board Connectors and User Power Supplies
+# MCB Connectors, Power Supplies, LEDs & Helpful Mods

 This page tells explains the connections that the MCB, Master Control Board, make available as well as the LED indications on the board.